gofiber/fiber/middleware/proxy/README.md

 // Forward to url
 app.Get("/gif", proxy.Forward("https://i.imgur.com/IWaBepg.gif"))

-// Specific domain forward to url app.Get("/payments", proxy.DomainForward("docs.gofiber.io", "http://localhost:8000"))
+// If you want to forward with a specific domain.
+You have to use proxy.DomainForward. app.Get("/payments", proxy.DomainForward("docs.gofiber.io", "http://localhost:8000"))

 // Forward to url with local custom client